Department of Population Health, Southeastern Cooperative Wildlife Disease Study

 Biography

-I provide diagnostic support for wildlife cases involving parasites for the SCWDS Wildlife Research & Diagnostic Service.
-I am also active in several professional organizations.
+Dr. Yabsley provides diagnostic support for wildlife cases involving parasites for the Southeastern Cooperative Wildlife Disease Study (SCWDS) Research & Diagnostic Service.
+He is also active in several professional organizations.

 Teaching Experience